jlan84/cross-validation-assignment/notes.md

 ![Ridge vs Lasso](images/ridge_vs_lasso.png)

 Note that if we fix the shrinkage penalty, with Lasso, we have a diamond and with Ridge we have a circle.
-As we minimize the RSS, we are more likely to hit Lasso at a corner (where one of the coeffients is 0), than we are to hit in the middle.
+As we minimize the RSS, we are more likely to hit Lasso at a corner (where one of the coefficients is 0), than we are to hit in the middle.
 All points are equally likely with Ridge.

 This property often makes Lasso appealing, since we will actually remove features rather than just having some features with small beta coefficients.